Learn why leading HR professionals trust ekincare! Read more

 Here are a few tips from Dr Harish Chafle, Global Hospitals' Senior Consultant of Pulmonology & Critical Care to deal with air pollution during Diwali:

 While celebrating festive occasions is a great way to honour traditions and have fun, health should also be a concern.
 Firecrackers and other harmful pollutants make life difficult for sufferers of respiratory illness, and can often cause more harm than good.
-It is an urgent need for everyone to realise that bursting firecrackers not only affects the environment, but the health and well-being of their fellow citizens.
+It is an urgent need for everyone to realise that bursting firecrackers affects not only the environment but the health and well-being of their fellow citizens.
 Keeping all of this in mind, it is in everyone’s best interests to reduce the number of firecrackers that are burnt, in order to lessen their harmful effects on the world at large.
+Reaching out to a trusted doctor can also be beneficial to prevent any health issues.

 Click here to learn how ekincare's telemedicine services can help employees keep their health in check.